Eyvind Earle

 Eyvind Earle (April 26, 1916 – July 20, 2000) was an American artist, author and illustrator, noted for his contribution to the background illustration and styling of Disney's animated films in the 1950s.
 The Metropolitan Museum of Art, New York, Rahr West Art Museum, Phoenix Art Museum and Arizona State University Art Museum have purchased Earle's works for their permanent collections.
 His works have also been shown in many one-man exhibitions throughout the world.

 Early life

+Eyvind Earle was born in New York on April 26, 1916 to General Ferdinand Pinney (F.P.)
+Earle and Charlotte Kristine Herman, F.P.'s fourth wife.
+The family moved to Hollywood in 1918, where F.P. worked as a film director and Earle's mother was a piano teacher.
+The marriage was strained, and Earle's father was heavily abusive toward his mother.
+A year after the couple's marriage on October 7th 1915, F.P. was reported to have stabbed Charlotte with a pair of scissors while verbally and physically abusing her.

-Earle was born in New York, but his family moved to Hollywood in 1918.
-His mother, Charlotte, was a piano teacher.
-A childhood bout with polio affected muscles on the left side of his face.
-He began painting when he was 10 years old, and had his first solo show in France when he was 14.
+A childhood bout with polio affected muscles on the left side of Earle's face.
+He began painting when he was 10 years old.
+Shortly after his artistic start, his parents divorced, leaving Eyvind in his mother's custody for a period of time.
+During Earle's early teenage years, he and his father traveled to Europe to study art.
+It was during this trip that Earle held his first solo art show in Paris at the age of 14.